PolicyMe content follows strict guidelines for editorial accuracy and integrity. Learn more about our editorial guidelines.

 If you want to protect your partner, we recommend getting spousal life insurance.

-To be able to stick to your budget, you need to find some of the most affordable insurance companies in Canada.
+To be able to stick to your budget, you need to find some of the most affordable life insurance companies in Canada.

 Visit the PolicyMe website to find out what is critical illness insurance in Canada.